lajennylove/lando-generator/README.md

 # 🚀 Lando Generator

-A powerful bash script and zsh function to automate the creation of `.lando.yml` files for WordPress development with Sage theme, Acorn, PEST testing, ACF Composer, and Poet.
+A powerful bash script and shell function to automate the creation of `.lando.yml` files for WordPress development with Sage theme, Acorn, PEST testing, ACF Composer, and Poet.
+Works on both Linux and macOS.

 ## 📋 Table of Contents